The Indian Rebellion of 1857 began

 administration in India.
 The

+country was thereafter directly governed by the crown as the new British Raj.
 Other regions of Company-controlled India – such as Bengal, the Bombay Presidency, and the Madras Presidency – remained largely calm.
 In Punjab, the Sikh princes backed the Company by providing soldiers and support.
 The large princely states of Hyderabad, Mysore, Travanco

 Commemorating the Centenary of this heroic struggle for Independence, two stamps were issued.
 15 naye paise stamp shown on the FDC features The Rani of Jhansi on Horse back, and a 90 naye paise stamp symbolically a sapling of Independence planted 100 years ago.